DeverauxDietrich/amazon-clone/README.md

 This clone also has a working authentication system with a sign in and sign out feature.
 The sign in (email & password) was super simple thanks to the Firebase configs.

+## How to test sign in features:

+On the sign in page:

+1. Enter a random email (e.g: 12312@1313.com)
+2. Enter a random password.
+3. click on "Create your Amazon Account".
+4. And you're good to go!

 Please note that this project is not mobile friendly yet.
 I'll look into making it responsive whenever I can.
 For now, I'd recommend viewing this project from an actual desktop browser.

 ## Everything achieved here was done with REACT, REACT Router, REACT Context API and firebase